Vey-Digital/ThriveMap-Public-/README.md

 **Ground → Visualize → Rehearse → Write → Anchor**

-This flow helps users settle their thoughts, picture the kind of response or future they want, practice it mentally, put it into words, and carry one clear takeaway forward.
+This process helps users settle their thoughts, imagine the kind of response or future they want, mentally practice it, put it into words, and carry one clear takeaway forward.

-ThriveMap is intentionally designed around **clarity, alignment, and intentional action** rather than pressure, streaks, or gamified productivity.
+ThriveMap is intentionally built around **clarity, alignment, and intentional action** rather than pressure, streaks, or gamified productivity.

 ---